jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 _**How Many Traps can the Party Set Off Next?
 Will They Survive the Onslaught of Arros and Goblins?
 Tune in Next Time to Find Out!**_

 ### Things to Note!
-- The Golden Jug is an [Alchemy Jug](https://www.dndbeyond.com/magic-items/alchemy-jug) which is able to produce 2 Gallons of Mayonaise per minute!
+- The Golden Jug is an [Alchemy Jug](https://www.dndbeyond.com/magic-items/alchemy-jug) which is able to produce up to 2 Gallons of Mayonaise!
 - Weed, sweet sweet Weed, is gone.
 Pay attention to local lore and each others weaknesses!

 [_Back to Top_](#top_of_page)